 Bearing & Azimuth

-Click the map to set Point A, then click again to set Point B. Forward bearing, back bearing and rhumb bearing are calculated instantly.
+Click the map to set Point A, then click again to set Point B. Forward bearing, back bearing, and rhumb bearing are calculated instantly.

 About This Tool